What is a prepaid debit card?

 What’s the difference between a prepaid debit card, a stored-value card, a prepaid card, and a payroll card?

 Prepaid debit card, stored-value card, prepaid card, and payroll card are all interchangeable names for a card that can store money and be used in transactions without being connected to a bank account.
-It might be called a payroll card if an employer gives you your wages on the card, but the principle and usage of the card is the same.
+It might be called a payroll card if an employer gives you your wages on the card, but the principle and usage is the same.

 How do prepaid debit cards work?